Life As a Risk Management Specialist

 - Risk Analyst

-In the United States, there were 135,900 jobs for Risk Management Specialist in 2016.
+There were about 135,900 jobs for Risk Management Specialist in 2016 (in the United States).
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,100 new jobs for Risk Management Specialist by 2026.
 There will be an estimated 13,100 positions for Risk Management Specialist per year.

 The states with the most job growth for Risk Management Specialist are Utah, Nevada, and Arizona.
 Watch out if you plan on working in South Dakota, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.